With writing being a fundamental aspect of using GoodNotes 5, it makes sense why this issue can be so frustrating for our users.

 - Lower the sensitivity of the double-tap gesture: Whilst this tip only applies to Apple Pencil 2 users, changing around the double-tap sensitivity can be a solid fix for this issue in some cases - you can even turn it off entirely if you choose to.
 Apple has a help article outlining how to do this here.

-- Reconnect your Bluetooth device: Go into your device settings, and turn off your Bluetooth, leave your device for a few seconds, then turn it back on and reconnect your pencil.
+- Reconnect your Bluetooth device: Go into your device settings, and turn off your Bluetooth, leave your device for a few seconds, then turn it back on and reconnect your Apple Pencil.

 - Turn off "Zoom" within the iOS Settings: If you go into Settings > Accessibility, and turn off the "Zoom" option, some users have reported that this can fix the issue!